 At the young royal’s words, the Hooligan stopped.
 The server’s sparking settled into a low, uncertain grind.

 Out of nowhere, a spray of bullets hit the passenger side of the truck and swept towards the Hooligan.
-Diving for safety behind the driver’s side, he threw the door open and climbed inside the cab.
+Diving behind the driver’s side, he threw the door open and climbed inside the cab.

 Alex spun around in the trail’s direction.
 Her protector was wearing a large, light brown wool poncho with a small semi auto machine gun pointed out the slit on the right side, steadied by a hand with a large circular scar between thumb and index finger.
 He flipped the safety off to a click and let the gun go.
 An elastic strap swung it back under cover.
 He had a rugged face and stiff hair brushed back and to the left, above shaved sides.